dardan-gashi01/Facial-Emotion-Recognition/README.md

 # IN3060-CW
-facial emotional recognition in python
+facial emotional recognition in python using deep learning AI.